vrischmann/tree-sitter-templ/README.md

     additional_vim_regex_highlighting = false,
   },
 }
 ```

-Once `nvim-treesitter` is installed it's just a matter of installing the parser with the command `:TSInstall templ`.
+Once `nvim-treesitter` is installed you need to install the parser with the command `:TSInstall templ`.

 You can check its status with `:checkhealth`, you should see something like this:
 ```